-This is a free textbook geared towards college-level courses about dress and identity.
-The purpose of the book is to help students learn about dress, identity, and how these topics intersect with marginalized communities.
-Everyone interacts with different people in their day-to-day lives.
-Having a greater understanding of others can lead to a more equitable, just society.
+This is a free textbook geared toward college-level courses about dress and identity.
+The book was written to help students learn about dress and identity and how these topics intersect with marginalized communities.
+Everyone interacts with different people in their day-to-day lives; a greater understanding of others can lead to a more equitable, just society.

-This textbook was created by Kelly L. Reddy-Best and funded by the Miller Open Education Mini-Grant Program at Iowa State University.
-Extra care and effort were involved to assure you have access to high-quality, affordable course materials.
+This textbook was funded by the Miller Open Education Mini-Grant Program at Iowa State University.
+Extra care and effort were involved to give you high-quality, affordable course materials.
 I am interested in your experience using these materials and welcome your feedback.
-If you find any issues or missing areas in this text or want to offer positive feedback email me at firstname.lastname@example.org.
+If you find any issues or missing areas in this text or want to offer positive feedback, email me at firstname.lastname@example.org.

 - Learning objectives: a list of major topics covered in the chapter and what you should expect to learn more about as you read.